 Q-1.
 What laws should we be concerned about?

 Employers should ensure they are following all applicable federal, state and local laws, which include, among other enactments, stay at home, shelter in place, essential services, or return to work orders, paid and unpaid leave statutes and ordinances, workplace safety, privacy, wage and hour, workers compensation, unemployment, layoff, furlough, discrimination, retaliation, and accommodation laws.

 In addition to the Families First Coronavirus Response Act (FFCRA) and the Coronavirus Aid, Relief, and Economic Security Act.
 (CARES Act), some of the major federal laws most likely to confront employers during the COVID-19 crisis are:

-These laws continue to apply to certain covered employers during the COVID-19 pandemic, although, according to the EEOC, they should not interfere with or prevent employers from following the guidelines and suggestions made by the CDC or state/local public health authorities.
+Although during the COVID-19 pandemic these laws continue to apply to certain employers, the EEOC indicates these statutes should not interfere with or prevent employers from following the guidelines and suggestions made by the CDC or state/ local public health authorities.